Wishing Stairs: Notes

 The film itself seems to mirror the ballet Giselle, which the girls in the film are studying, as well as drawing upon the classic short story "The Monkey's Paw", with So-hee as Giselle, and Jin-sung as Albrecht.
 Unhappy with always having to play the "prince" to So-hee's princess, Jin-sung betrays So-hee, which in turn leads to So-hee being crippled and commits suicide after her friend Jin-sung confesses she has hated her all along.
 When So-hee's spirit is wished back, Jin-sung is haunted by So-hee's ghost, the love she once felt for her friend warped by Jin-sung's hurtful actions.

 As in the two previous movies, this film has strong themes of friendship, betrayal, and the taboo of lesbian affairs in an all-girls school.

 Release

-Wishing Stairs was released on the August 1, 2003, and exceeded 680,000 nationwide audiences within three days of its release.
+Wishing Stairs was released on August 1, 2003, and exceeded 680,000 nationwide audiences within three days of its release.
 By August 10, the second week of its release, it was announced that it had surpassed 1.3 million nationwide audiences.
 In the Philippines, the film was released by Cinema Service on February 11, 2004.

 The film which was released in Singapore, has achieved $377,298 (USD) for 11 days from the 13th to the 23rd, setting up as the highest box office record in South Korea.
 Wishing Stairs has recorded an overseas export of $500,000 (USD) across 10 countries including Japan, Taiwan, and Thailand.